MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-faq.md

 ### How do I get Microsoft Bookings?

 Bookings is available in Microsoft 365 for customers with Microsoft 365 Business Premium, Microsoft 365 Business Standard, A3, A5, E3, and E5 licenses, along with an iOS and Android companion app.
-Bookings is not available as a standalone app.
+Bookings isn't available as a standalone app.
 Outlook Web App or Outlook on the web must be enabled to use Bookings, as it stores data within Outlook.

 A Bookings license provides full functionality to the product, including creating and managing calendars.
 It also enables the ability for users to view and edit existing calendars, when those users are added as staff in an Administrator or Viewer role.